Countries in the World

 Churches: Christ Church Cathedral (Episcopal Church), St. John the Evangelist Catholic Church (Catholic Church)

-Museums: Children's Museum of Indianapolis (world's largest children's museum), Indianapolis Motor Speedway Museum (automotive museum houses the Auto Racing Hall of Fame), Indianapolis Museum of Art (), Indiana State Museum (exhibits on the science, art, culture, and history of Indiana), The Eiteljorg Museum (Native American art and Western American paintings), Colonel Eli Lilly Civil War Museum (museum of Indiana history during the American Civil War)
+Museums: Children's Museum of Indianapolis (world's largest children's museum), Indianapolis Motor Speedway Museum (automotive museum houses the Auto Racing Hall of Fame), Indianapolis Museum of Art (encyclopedic art museum, showing African, American, Asian, and European works of art), Indiana State Museum (exhibitions display the science, art, culture, and history of Indiana), Eiteljorg Museum (cowboys and indians), Colonel Eli Lilly Civil War Museum (museum of Indiana history during the American Civil War)

 Image: Chris Huffman